Rfn. Harry Stringer Gilbert (1899 – 1918)

-By 1911 the family had moved to 16 Whatcote Cottages and his father had gained employment as a labourer in the paper mill.
-At some point over the next few years the family had moved again to 2 Maddox Cottages, which is opposite the church, and young Harry sang in the church choir.
+By 1911 the family were living at 16 Whatcote Cottages, and his father had gained employment as a labourer in the Basted Paper Mill.
+At some point, over the next few years, the family moved again to 2 Maddox Cottages, which is opposite the church, and young Harry sang in the church choir.
 He also became a member of the Court Pride of Wrotham, A.O.F.
 (Ancient Order of Foresters.)

-Harry enlisted in the Army in Maidstone in July 1917 and joined the Rifle Brigade (The Prince Consort’s Own.)
-Following a period of training, 51287 Rfl H. S. Gilbert was posted to France on 19 June 1918 where he was attached to ‘A’ Coy of the 2nd/17th (County of London) Battalion, London Regiment.
-Harry is likely to have arrived with his new unit near Berthen along with a draft of 214 other men on 16 July.
+Harry enlisted in Maidstone shortly after his eighteenth birthday during July 1917 and joined the Rifle Brigade (The Prince Consort’s Own.)
+After a period of training, Rifleman Gilbert was sent to France on 19 June 1918 and posted to ‘A’ Coy of the 2/17th (County of London) Battalion, London Regiment.
+Harry is likely to have arrived with his new unit along with a draft of 214 other men near the village of Berthen on 16 July.

-By the start of August the battalion were at Le Carreaux and took over the front line in the Koudekot Sector from the 2nd South Lancashires on the 14th.
-Three days later at 2:45 a.m. a party of about 15 Germans raided the British front trench, causing 17 casualties in Harry’s company, who had been holding the line.
-Harry was among the 17 and seriously wounded in the raid.
+The battalion had recently returned to the Western Front from Egypt and formed part of the 89th Brigade in the 30th Division.
+In early August Harry would have found himself near the Belgian border at Le Carreaux and took over the front line near Locre in the Koudekot Sector from the 2nd South Lancashire Regiment on the 14th.
+Three days later at 2:45 am a party of about 15 Germans raided the British front trench, causing 17 casualties in A Company, who had been holding the line.
+Harry was among the 17 and severely wounded in the raid.
 He survived until 27 August when he died at 62 Casualty Clearing Station (known as the 1/2nd London CCS) in Arneke near Dunkirk.